Weils Disease Compensation Claims

 - Where Can I Find More Information On Weil’s Disease?

 Weils disease (otherwise known as leptospirosis) is a bacterial disease caused by a person coming in contact with urine from certain animals.
 Typically, the contamination is contracted through direct contact with infected soil or water.
 However, supporting structures (such as fence posts which have been urinated upon) can carry the disease.
 Also, persons which are directly urinated upon by infected animals can contract the disease.
+With the help of our solicitors at Tylers, we can help with making an industrial disease claim.

 In the early and mild stages the bacterium is usually not aggressive and can be treated.
 At this stage the disease is known as leptospirosis.
 When the disease becomes aggressive, the bacteria attacks the organs focusing on the kidneys, liver, lungs, heart, or brain.